-No staff member shall permit or cause any student to leave school prior to the regular hour of dismissal except with the knowledge and approval of the Principal and with the knowledge and approval of the student's parents.
+No staff member shall permit or cause any student to leave school prior to the regular hour of dismissal except with the knowledge and approval of the student's parents.

 Make-Up Course Work and Examinations

 A student whose absence from school was excused or unexcused shall be permitted to make-up course work and examinations missed during the absence when they return to school.
 It is the student's responsibility to contact their teachers to determine what course work and examinations must be made-up.
 Teachers shall have the discretion to assign substitute course work and examination.
 Teachers shall also have the discretion to specify where and when examinations and course work shall be completed, including outside regular school hours.
 The time for completing the work shall be commensurate with the length of the absence, unless extended by the Principal based upon extenuating circumstances.